9:6 The Immigrants to Virginia

 John "of New Kent" Gaulding is my 6th Great-Grandfather.
 He was born about 1670 in England and he died in 1742 in St. Peter's Parish, New Kent, Virginia.
 The place of his burial is not known.
 He married Anne and her last name may be Stewart.
 She was born about 1685 and the Parish Register records her death as 1735.
 They had several children:

-1. Anne Gaulding 1707– Her baptism is recorded in the St. Peter's Vestry Book, date not given but sometime between 1705 and 1710.
+Anne Gaulding 1707– Her baptism is recorded in the St. Peter's Vestry Book, date not given but sometime between 1705 and 1710.
 She probably died young.

-2. Matthew "John II" Gaulding 1709–1773 - There is a Christ Church Parish Virginia Record 1653-1812 that lists Matthew, son of John Galling, baptized 9 Feb.
+Matthew "John II" Gaulding 1709–1773 - There is a Christ Church Parish Virginia Record 1653-1812 that lists Matthew, son of John Galling, baptized 9 Feb.
 170_.
 Matthew Gaulding was married to Sarah Elizabeth Geers sometime before 1735 and she is probably the Sarah listed in the Vestry Book of St. Peters.
 After Alexander Gaulding was executed in Williamsburg, Matthew and his wife Sarah petitioned the court for custody of Alexander's children.
 This happened in Prince Edward County, Virginia.
 John "Patriot" Gaulden, who was with General Marion during the Revolutionary War was their son.

-3. Martha Gaulding 1711–1721 - Martha died at around the age of 10 years.
+Martha Gaulding 1711–1721 - Martha died at around the age of 10 years.
 The date of her death is recorded in the St. Peter’s Vestry Book.

-4. Honour Gaulding 1714– Her birth is recorded in the Parish Register of St. Peter's as 4 June 1714 but her death date is not recorded.
+Honour Gaulding 1714– Her birth is recorded in the Parish Register of St. Peter's as 4 June 1714 but her death date is not recorded.
 It is assumed she died young.

-5. Alexander Gaulding Sr. 1717–1753 - Alexander Gauldin, Sr., son of John Goldinge and Anne Stuart was hanged for highway robbery in 1752.
+Alexander Gaulding Sr. 1717–1753 - Alexander Gauldin, Sr., son of John Goldinge and Anne Stuart was hanged for highway robbery in 1752.
 He left two orphaned children.
 Susannah was bound out to Thomas Scott and JAMES STUART was awarded custody of either but it is not known which, perhaps Jacob.
 He would have been the brother of Anne Stuart and grand-uncle of Jacob and Susannah.
 Matthew (John II) Goldinge and his wife, Sarah Elizabeth Geers petitioned the court for custody but they were denied.
 This supports the assumption that his mother Anne's name was Stuart or Stewart.

-6. Elizabeth Gaulding 1720–1729 - Christ Church Parish, Virginia Records, 1653-1812 "Elizabeth, daughter of John Gawling b 7 Jun 1720".
+Elizabeth Gaulding 1720–1729 - Christ Church Parish, Virginia Records, 1653-1812 "Elizabeth, daughter of John Gawling b 7 Jun 1720".
 She probably died young.

-7. Samuel Gaulding 1732–1785 - Samuel Gaulding is my direct ancestor.
+Samuel Gaulding 1732–1785 - Samuel Gaulding is my direct ancestor.
 He was born about 1732 in New Kent, Virginia and he died in 1785 in Campbell County.
 He was my 5th Great Grandfather.
 He married Elizabeth and her name was probably Turner.
 William T. Gaulding, a Patriot of the American Revolution was their son.
 In 1742 Samuel Gaulding was apprenticed to Thomas Edwards of St. Northam Parish in Goochland, Virginia.
 "Goochland Oct.
 1742 Court Case: 'Ordered that Churchwardens of St. James Parish do bind Saml.
-Gauling, and Orphan boy, to Thos.
+Gauling, an Orphan boy, to Thos.
 Edwards, a carpenter.”

 Jacob Gaulding listed in the Parish Register may be the son of Alexander Gaulding who was executed.
 If that is the case then his wife’s name was Elizabeth.